Skip to main content Skip to footer

 Unfortunately, CNA's jobs are often stressful and unglamorous.
 Worst of all, their labor often goes unappreciated.
 It's no shock then that CNAs report high levels of burnout.
 Burntout among CNAs can create a vicious cycle: burnout CNAs to provide a lower level of care and leave the profession prematurely, meaning they get replaced by even more inexperienced CNAs, leading to an even lower level of care for patients.

 Thankfully, there are ways you can alleviate burnout among CNAs.
-By deploying time-saving digital technology, like Rugged Medical Tablets, the Internet of Medical Things, and Workstations on Wheels, you can make Career Nursing Assistant’s lives easier and reduce the chances they’ll feel burnt out with their jobs.
+By deploying time-saving digital technology, like Rugged Medical Tablets, the Internet of Medical Things, and Battery-Powered Medical Computer, you can make Career Nursing Assistant's lives easier and reduce the chances they'll feel burnt out with their jobs.

 A Day in the Life of a Career Nursing Assistant